mathmax12/PCAF/README.md

 The raw data belongs to Tsinghua University and University of Otago.
 The reason for its existence on github is for reviewers' convenience to check.

 Please contact [Huan FENG](mailto:fenghuan517@gmail.com) if there is any questions.
+### Changing
+The svd file can be changed to decide to read data from file or use original data to caculate svd data.